-For me, paintings begin when I see something and think, “Wow!
+For Carol, paintings begin when she sees something and thinks, “Wow!
 I’d like to capture that in a painting.”
-My goal is to interpret and present “Wows!” of natural or cultural worlds without being too literal.
-I focus on the essence, irony, contradiction or odd linkage found in the world around me.
-I compete in regional, state and local competitions.
-My work has appeared on the cover of JAVMA, Journal of the American Veterinary Medical Association.
+Her goal is to interpret and present the “Wows!” of natural worlds without being too literal.
+Her focus is on the essence, irony, contradiction or odd linkage that she sees in the world around her.
+You can contact her at firstname.lastname@example.org

-My life was spent mostly in rural areas from Twinsburg, OH to Aripeka, FL to Shelby Forest, TN.
-My professional life evolved from elementary school teacher, to teacher educator, to educational anthropologist.
-Along with teaching, observing and analyzing cultural groups particularly related to schools is what I did.
+Carol lived much of her life in rural areas from Twinsburg, OH to Aripeka, FL to Shelby Forest, TN.
+Her professional life evolved from elementary school teacher, to teacher educator, to educational anthropologist.
+Observations of natural and cultural settings inspire her paintings.

-I always dabbled in art from painting to yard art to quilt-making.
-In 2000, upon retiring from The University of Memphis, I began studying watercolor because of its unique color properties and control challenges.
-I studied with the master watercolorists at the Springmaid Beach Water Media Workshops in Myrtle Beach, SC and at Fran Larsen‘s Santa Fe, NM studio.
-For the past 5+ years I have studied with Memphis master watercolorist, Fred Rawlinson, at his Atelier and have begun painting more landscapes.
+In 2000, upon retiring from The University of Memphis, she began studying watercolor because of its unique color properties and control challenges.
+Carol studies with Memphis master watercolorist, Fred Rawlinson at his Memphis Atelier.
+She also studied with the master watercolorists at the Springmaid Beach Water Media Workshops in Myrtle Beach, SC and with Fran Larsen at her Santa Fe, NM studio.